dominicjelf/angina_qol_blinding_analysis/README.md

 # angina_qol_blinding_analysis

-Data and R code for a meta-epidemiological analysis examining the association between quality of life endpoints and blinding in randomised trials of therapies for stable angina.
+This repository contains the dataset and R code used in the meta-epidemiological study examining the association between quality of life (QoL) endpoint use and blinding in randomised trials of therapies for stable angina.

+The dataset includes trial level data extracted from eligible studies, including classification of endpoint categories and trial characteristics.
+The accompanying R scripts reproduce the statistical analyses and figures reported in the manuscript.

+This repository is provided to facilitate transparency and reproducibility of the analyses.